Purposes of Processing

 We will only process your personal data in accordance with applicable data protection and privacy laws.
 We need certain personal data in order to provide you with access to our Site and our services - or for our volunteer, employee or freelance worker recruitment process.
 If you register your details on our website, over the phone or in person, you will be asked to provide this information to us.
 Some of our services require you to provide information in this way in order for us to deliver them.

-Once you have provided us with your data, it will be processed in line with the Legal Basis outlined in this Policy.
+Once you have provided us with your data, it will be processed in line with the legal basis outlined in this Policy.
 If you have any questions about the use of your data, please contact the Life Cycle team.
-If you do not agree to our use of your personal data in line with this Policy, please do not use our Site and Services.
+We will always do our best to accommodate your requests in line with the UK GDPR.

 Collecting Your Personal Data